nomanmridha/Mini-Support-Customer-Ticketing-System/docs/product-vision.md

 Product vision statement

 “MiniSupport enables small businesses to handle every customer request in one place, turning unstructured emails and messages into a clear, trackable workflow that improves response time, visibility, and customer trust.”

+“Out of scope for MVP” (no AI, no payments, no mobile app).

+“Risks & assumptions” (e.g., single small business, small number of users).